EriWinckler/BrazilBoutique/README.md

 10/14/2020: Fixed button to go up and styling on the footer component.

+10/17/2020: Working on Context API in order to add the Cart component.

 What needs to be done: <br />
     - Create Checkout cart.<br />